Content on this page:

 NOTE: WMU students and employees signed up for Advisory Notifications via the GoWMU portal will also receive these notifications via University email.

 Students and employees may opt in to get WMU Alerts and Advisory Notifications.

-Register your phone number by logging in to GoWMU and clicking on the Register for WMU alerts link the top of the page.
+Register your phone number and/or change your preferences by logging in to GoWMU and clicking on the WMU Alert Settings link.